webman168/yacy-nebula/README.md

 <div align="center">
 <h1 align="center">Yacy Nebula</h1>

 A custom version of [Yacy](https://github.com/yacy/yacy_search_server) created by webman168.
+Original developed by Michael Peter Christen.
 </div>

-## What is Yacy Nebula?
-Yacy Nebula is a distributed web search engine based on the original YaCy.
-The original was developed by Michael Peter Christen.

 ## Installation
 Yacy Nebula is written in Java and can be compiled using a Java 11 or 17 JDK and apache ant.